Best Climbing Tape: The Top 7 of 2019

 The Liberty Mountain isn’t as sticky as the Metolius or Leukotape options, but it stayed in place reasonably well on our fingers.
 We felt that with proper use the Evolv Magic Finger Tape was more useful in a wider range of wraps, but the LM tape wasn’t too far behind.

 A trickier issue is the price.
-Liberty Mountain sells this thickness for a couple bucks, but other retailers tend to be more expensive.
+Liberty Mountain sells this thickness for cheap, but other retailers tend to be more expensive.
 If you can find it cheap, it’s a decent bargain for finger tape, which may be useful for climbers who dislike ripping their larger rolls in half.

 The MTape was the only true disappointment of this test.
 Available in a cheerful range of colors, it’s Mueller’s cheapest cotton-based offering.